Ukrainian nationality law

 Ukrainian nationality law details the conditions by which a person holds nationality of Ukraine.
 The primary law governing these requirements is the law "On Citizenship of Ukraine", which came into force on 1 March 2001.
+In June 2025, Ukraine legalized multiple citizenship.

 Any person born to at least one Ukrainian parent automatically receives Ukrainian citizenship at birth.
-Foreign nationals may naturalize after living in the country for at least five years, demonstrating proficiency in the Ukrainian language, and renouncing any previous nationalities.
+Foreign nationals may naturalize after legally residing in the country for at least five years, demonstrating proficiency in the Ukrainian language, and renouncing any previous nationalities.

 Ukraine was previously a constituent republic of the Soviet Union and local residents were Soviet citizens.
 Following the dissolution of the Soviet Union in 1991, all post-Soviet states established separate citizenship laws.
 Although Ukrainians no longer hold Soviet citizenship, they remain eligible for facilitated naturalisation or a change of nationality in some other former Soviet republics.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers a person's legal belonging to a state and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.

 In the Soviet context, nationality was used to describe ethnicity rather than the population of a state.
 Soviet citizenship law was extremely permissive and allowed virtually any person in the world to become a Soviet citizen with no specific requirements.
 Union Republics in the late Soviet era used differing methods to delineate their new national constituencies, based largely on the majority ethnic composition of that polity.
 The post-Soviet Ukrainian definition of national membership relies on a link to the territorial bounds of the modern state by birth, permanent residence, or close family connection.
 Any person who fell within that definition became part of the Ukrainian nation.